 With the situation less dire, the surgeon left for the night.
 The nurses, who could see that it was helping a lot, continued to help Dr Anuska to take the remedy as she slipped in and out of consciousness.

 â€œI only had a small bottle of the homeopathic remedy with me, so I asked for a bottle of water and mixed the remainder of the remedy into it to make it last longer.
 With the possibility of surgery still quite strong, I wasnâ€™t allowed to drink anything, but I was allowed to wet my tongue.
 So thatâ€™s what we did – every 10 to 30 minutes.â€

 By the next day, her hand was almost back to normal.
 Still swollen, but at least it looked like a hand.
 The surgeon checked in and advised that she would need to be hospitalised for two weeks, which was the norm for puff adder bite victims.
 She would also need to return after six weeks to determine the extent of the scar tissue from permanent tissue damage, as this would need to be removed.
 Quite incredibly, Dr Anuska was discharged within four days, as opposed to the usual fourteen.

 To date, Dr Anuska has personally saved approximately 40 animals with her snake bite remedy, including a pet rat and a dog that was bitten three times in the space of one month!
-(See the story of Lexy Herd).
 She has also made the remedy available for public purchase as part of her Simply Natural range of natural remedies.
-If you would like to purchase or find out more about this and other powerful remedies, please visit our online store.